Kuraiyume/Fcknet/README.md

    sudo python3 fcknet.py -a ddos_get -u <URL>  -pr <packet_rate> -t <threads> -d <duration> -psize <packet_size>
    ```

-## Requirements
-- Root Access: FckNet requires root privileges to perform its functions.
-- Python 3: Ensure that Python 3 is installed on your system.
-- Scapy: Ensure you have Scapy library installed because Scapy is the root core of this tool. (pip3 install scapy)

 ## Disclaimer
-- Use this tool responsibly and only on networks you have permission to test.
-Unauthorized use of this tool can lead to legal consequences.
+- This toolkit is intended strictly for educational purposes or authorized testing on networks you have explicit permission to assess.
+Misuse of FckNet can lead to severe legal consequences.
+Always obtain proper authorization before conducting any network manipulation or attack simulations.

 ## License
-- This project is licensed under the GNU General Public License.
+- This project is licensed under the GNU General Public License (GPL).

 ## Author
 - Kuraiyume (A1SBERG)